 Aromatherapy by Kathi Keville and Mindy Green is an excellent choice for those who want to explore essential oil therapeutics.
 This is powerful medicine, and it’s important to have a guide you trust so you can use it wisely.

 There are so many amazing resources on-line today, but it can be hard to find trusted sources.
-Here are a few I recommended for both quality and ease of use:
+This one is by far the most comprehensive and trusted source I know for beginning and intermediate herbalists:

 Learning Herbs is a wonderful, comprehensive website for the home herbalist.
 The site can be a little overwhelming with all it offers, but it has lots of great learning resources, including videos, podcasts, curriculum on various subjects, herbal monographs, and much more.
 You can access some of the site for free, and a monthly membership fee is required for full access.